What Drives Government Performance? A Look at the Numbers

 R test (controlling for Strategy): ρ = 0.300 (p = 0.0288) → Still significant, but weaker.

-What this means: Senior officials plays a critical role in shaping ministerial priorities, even if strategy is the bigger driver.
+What this means: Senior officials play a critical role in shaping ministerial priorities, even if strategy is the bigger driver.
 But leaders have the most impact when ministers ensure a clear and coherent strategic framework.
 Without it, even the best senior official will not be enough to keep agencies aligned with government goals.
-Strategic planning isn’t a one-time thing – it’s an ongoing process that ensures long-term alignment.
+Strategic planning isn’t a one-time thing, it’s an ongoing process that ensures long-term alignment.
+Sidebar comment from me: this finding might also suggest that incoherent political strategy will eventually degrade outcomes.

 S test: ρ = 0.449 (p = 0.000752) → Moderate positive correlation.